Are Producers Allowed Into The 'Love Island' Villa? The Crew Are Pretty Hands On During The Process

 "We would have food cooked for us at dinner, and producers would come to change our mic batteries.
 That's why dinner is never filmed or you don't see anyone eating hot food."

-The Huffington Post also reports that during these meal times, the producers insist the islanders keep chats to a minimum.
-So us viewers miss none of the juicy stuff.
+Ah!
+So that's why you never seen anyone eating anything besides a cheese toastie.
+It all makes sense now.
+In fact, the Huffington Post reports that, during these meal times, the producers insist the islanders keep chats to a minimum so us viewers don't miss any of the juicy stuff.
 Aw, thanks guys.

 McDermott also explained to Cosmopolitan that the producers were close at hand during the challenges to ensure that everything runs smoothly.
-However, this can end up with a heck of a lot of retakes and means that the challenges we see taking place over mere minutes actually takes hours to shoot.
+However, this can end up with a heck of a lot of retakes and can actually end up taking hours to shoot.
 "There was like a full squad of cameramen and producers, and it was like a reminder that you were on a TV programme," McDermott said.

-Amanda Stavri, who is commissioning editor on Love Island spilled the beans to The Sun on where the production team hang out during the show.
+Amanda Stavri, who is commissioning editor on Love Island, spilled the beans to The Sun back in 2019 on where the production team hang out during the show.
 The producers spend most of their time in special production huts that are stationed around the villa, where they can monitor what's going on 24/7.
-Although producers aren't constantly in the villa, their rules are.
-The Sun also reports that there are rules re drinking and smoking, which means that things are kept on the better-behaved side of things.

 Watch Love Island on ITV2 every night but Saturdays at 9p.m.